Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum phases and phase transitions

 For gapped quantum systems, quantum phase transition at zero temperature is closely related to gap closing in the system.
 Consider a local Hamiltonian $H(0)$, with ground state $\ket{\psi(0)}$ and a finite gap $\Delta(0)$ above the ground state.
 Expectation value of any physical observable $O$ is given by $\<O\>(0)=\bra{\psi(0)}O\ket{\psi(0)}$.
 Suppose that we smoothly change certain parameter $g$ in the Hamiltonian so that the system follows a path $H(g)$.
 The ground state $\ket{\psi(g)}$ and the expectation value of the physical observable $\<O\>(g)=\bra{\psi(g)}O\ket{\psi(g)}$ will change accordingly.
-It has been shown that, as long as the gap of the system $\Delta(g)$ remains finite, $\<O\>(g)$ will change smoothly.
-Only when the gap $\Delta(g)$ closes, can there be singularity in any physical quantity.
+It is generally believed that, as long as the gap of the system $\Delta(g)$ remains finite, $\<O\>(g)$ will change smoothly.
+Roughly speaking, when $\Delta(g)>0$, we can use perturbation theory to calculate the change in $\<O\>(g)$ as we change $g$ by a small amount, which will give rise to a smooth dependence.
+Only when the gap $\Delta(g)$ closes can there be singularity in any physical quantity.
 The possible and impossible situations are depicted in Fig. \ref{trans}.
 Therefore, for gapped quantum systems at zero temperature, two systems $H(0)$ and $H(1)$ are within the same phase if and only if there exists a smooth path $H(g), 0\leq g \leq 1$ connecting the two and has a finite gap for all $g$.

 A question which is of general interest in condensed matter physics and which we will try to address is: what quantum phases could possibly exist at zero temperature in local gapped quantum systems?
 That is, for the class of local gapped quantum systems, how many sets can we group them into such that systems within a set can be smoothly connected and systems in different sets can not?
-Here we are considering quantum systems with arbitrary local degrees of freedom: bosons, fermions, spins... (spin and bosonic degrees freedom have no intrinsic difference from each other, as in both cases operators on degrees of freedom at different locations commute with each other.
+Here we are considering quantum systems with arbitrary local degrees of freedom: bosons, fermions, spins... (spin and bosonic degrees of freedom have no intrinsic difference from each other, as in both cases operators on degrees of freedom at different spatial locations commute with each other.
 In our following discussion, we may use the words interchangably.)
 We also allow arbitrary form of local interaction between them, as long as the interaction involves a finite number of parties and affects a finite region in the lattice.